Dear Dr. Sylvia.

 I hate to complain, but my boss is driving me totally crazy.
 He is smart and knows the science behind what we do, however, as a leader he is just plain awful.

-I’m ready to leave.
+Therefore, I’m ready to leave.

-Problem is, I love the products we have and I love making people healthy and happy.
+For instance: the problem is, I love the products we have and I love making people healthy and happy.
 I left out the type of products our company manufactures since we are such a known brand.

-My guess is, that these braggart leaders who ignore the facts are a dime a dozen.
+In addition, my guess is, that these braggart leaders who ignore the facts are a dime a dozen.

 The big question is: what can I do before I give up and get out?